 See our WTOP staff picks of their favorite “Seinfeld’ memories at the bottom of the article.

-WASHINGTON — Two decades after leaving the air, “Seinfeld” remains the Master of its Domain, voted by the Writers Guild of America as the best-written sitcom in TV history.
+WASHINGTON — Thirty years to the day after the “Seinfeld” pilot “The Seinfeld Chronicles” debuted on NBC on July 5, 1989, the situation comedy remains the Master of its Domain, recently voted by the Writers Guild of America as the best-written sitcom in television history.

-On this date, 20 years ago, May 14, 1998, 76.3 million people tuned in to watch the finale as Jerry, George, Elaine and Kramer were convicted by a court of their peers, leaving Jerry and George locked in a jail cell repeating the same shirt-button discussion that opened the pilot.
+Despite critical acclaim, its popularity built slowly over the first few seasons, until it became a ratings juggernaut and pop culture sensation.
+By 1998, 76.3 million people tuned in to watch the finale as Jerry, George, Elaine and Kramer were convicted by a court of their peers and locked in a jail cell to repeat the same shirt-button discussion that had opened the pilot.

 Reaction to the finale was mixed at the time, but in hindsight, it holds up quite well.
 Not only did its highlight reel provide misty-eyed glimpses of empty apartments set to the world’s first taste of Green Day’s “Time of Your Life,” it also found a creative way to bring back all of its famous characters to return for one last hurrah — testifying against our beloved foursome.